RetroCodeRamen/rol-platform/SECURITY.md

 # Security Implementation

-This document outlines the comprehensive security measures implemented in the AOL Platform.
+This document outlines the comprehensive security measures implemented in the ROL Platform.

 ## Authentication & Authorization